fredjaya/spw23_iqtree/README.md

 </details>

 **QUESTIONS:**
-> * Look at `turle.mix.iqtree` for the line printing the tree weights.
+> * Look at `turtle.mix.iqtree` for the line printing the tree weights.
 Which tree has a higher weight?

 ## 6. Identifying most influential genes